“What Was I Made For?” Lyrics Meaning (Billie Eilish)

-Billie Eilishโs song “What Was I Made For?” was released in 2023 as part of Barbie the Album, the soundtrack for Barbie.
-The songโs meaning captures deep feelings of confusion, sadness, and searching for purpose.
-While it was written from the perspective of Barbie in the movie, Billie later realized it was about her own emotions as well.
+Billie Eilish‘s “What Was I Made For?”, which was written for the Barbie soundtrack, is a pop song with themes of confusion, sadness, and searching for purpose.
+While it was written from the perspective of Barbie in the movie, Eilish later realized it was about her own emotions as well.

 “What Was I Made For?”
-Lyrics Meaning: Line by Line
+Meaning: Line by Line

 Verse 1: Losing Direction